Tushaarkolipakula/RL-Project/README.md

-# RL Dynamic Pricing for Financial Products
+# RL Dynamic Pricing for Financial Products:

 Reinforcement learning agents that learn to price personal loans dynamically.
 The pricing decision is modelled as a Markov Decision Process: at each step the agent observes demand, customer credit score, market interest rate, and recent acceptance history, then adjusts the offered rate by one of five discrete increments.
 Reward is risk-adjusted profit on originated loans.